Research Technician Visa Sponsorship Jobs in New York

 Which visa types are most common for research technician roles in New York?

-The H-1B is the most common visa for research technicians where the role requires a bachelor's degree in a specific scientific field, such as biochemistry, molecular biology, or chemistry.
+The H-1B visa is the most common visa for research technicians where the role requires a bachelor's degree in a specific scientific field, such as biochemistry, molecular biology, or chemistry.
 Some positions at universities or affiliated nonprofit research institutions qualify for cap-exempt H-1B filings, which bypass the annual lottery.
-The J-1 research scholar category is also used at academic institutions for shorter-term research appointments.
+The J-1 visa research scholar category is also used at academic institutions for shorter-term research appointments.

 Which cities in New York have the most research technician sponsorship jobs?